Monitoring

 Veeam Kasten enables centralized monitoring of all its activity by integrating with Prometheus.
 In particular, it exposes a Prometheus endpoint from which a central system can extract data.
 This section documents how to use the built-in Prometheus instance, and describes the metrics currently exposed by Veeam Kasten.

-Metrics can also be exported to external or on-cluster monitoring platforms such as Grafana, Datadog, Splunk, Thanos and other Prometheus-compatible systems for unified visibility across multiple clusters.
-See Exporting Metrics to External Monitoring Systems for configuration details.
+Metrics can also be exported to external or on-cluster monitoring platforms for unified visibility across multiple clusters:

 Using Veeam Kasten's Prometheus Endpoint